-Advisory: English 28/31 or equivalent
+Advisory: English 28 and 67 or equivalent

-A survey of the historical development of the medium including major technological inventions and advancements, styles and movements, and important photographers from 1826 through the 1960's.
-Special attention is paid to the impact of the photographic image and how it has shaped modern culture worldwide.
+Students recognize and identify the major historical developments of in photography including major technological inventions and advancements, styles and movements, and important photographers from 1826 through 1960.
+Special attention is paid to the impact of the photographic image and how it has shaped modern art and culture worldwide.